Eli10/DatabaseApp/api/README.md

 ## Api Routes

 Users
-- /users Able to get all users
+- GET /users Able to get all users
-- /user/email/<email> - Get a user by email
+- GET /user/email/<email> - Get a user by email
-- /sign-up - Sign up a new user
+- POST /sign-up - Sign up a new user
-- /sign-in - Login as a user
+- GET /sign-in - Login as a user

+Restaurants
+- GET /restaurants
+- POST /create_restaurant

 ## To-Do